partcleda/intern_challenge/README.md

 # Intern Challenge: Placement Problem

 Welcome to the par.tcl 2026 ML Sys intern challenge!
 Your task is to solve a placement problem involving standard cells (small blocks) and macros (large blocks).
-The goal is to minimize the overlap area and the wirelength of the connections between the blocks.
-A valid placement must ensure that no blocks overlap, but we will look at amount of overlap and wirelength as a metric for how good the placement is.
+The **primary goal is to minimize overlap** between blocks.
+Wirelength is also evaluated, but **overlap is the dominant objective**.
+A valid placement must eventually ensure no blocks overlap, but we will judge solutions by how effectively you reduce overlap and, secondarily, how well you handle wirelength.

+The deadline is when all intern slots for summer 2026 are filled.
+We will review submissions on a rolling basis.

 ## Problem Statement

-- **Objective:** Place a set of standard cells and macros on a chip layout to minimize overlap and wirelength.
-We will define overlap as num overlapping cells / num total cells.
-But you can implement your overlap loss however you think is best.
-Solving this problem will require designing a good overlap loss, and deciding how to play with hyperparameters and optimizers to get the best results.
-Nothing is off the table.
+- **Objective:** Place a set of standard cells and macros on a chip layout to **minimize overlap (most important)** and wirelength (secondary).
+  - Overlap will be measured as `num overlapping cells / num total cells`, though you are encouraged to define and implement your own overlap loss function if you think it's better.
+  - Solving this problem will require designing a strong overlap loss, tuning hyperparameters, and experimenting with optimizers.
+Creativity is encouraged — nothing is off the table.
 - **Input:** Randomly generated netlists.
-- **Output:** Average normalized wirelength and overlap across a set of randomized placements.
+- **Output:** Average normalized **overlap (primary metric)** and wirelength (secondary metric) across a set of randomized placements.

 ## Submission Instructions